 - Reduce overnight occupancy from (2) per bedroom plus two to simply 2 per bedroom.
-Exempt children ages 3 and under from overnight occupancy limit. - Retain parking standard of one space per bedroom, but require applicants show that spaces are sized such that they meet City parking stall dimensional standards.
-Allow off-street parking to extend into undeveloped public right-of-way with stipulation that license will be revisited if street is improved. - Update safety standards to reflect current building and fire code requirements - Require VRD operators to post a sign in plain view of the street identifying the unit as a vacation rental with a phone number of the designated contact. - Prohibit special events at VRDs in excess of occupancy.
+Exempt young children from overnight occupancy limit. - Retain parking standard of one space per bedroom, but require applicants show that spaces are sized such that they meet City parking stall dimensional standards.
+Allow off-street parking to extend into undeveloped public right-of-way with stipulation that license will be revisited if street is improved. - Update safety standards to reflect current building and fire code requirements - Require VRD operators to post a sign in plain view of the street identifying the unit as a vacation rental with a phone number of the designated contact. - Prohibit use of VRDs for events.